openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/vitalsource.rst

 To create a VitalSource Bookshelf e-reader, you need the following information from Vital Source:

-- The **lti_passports** policy key.
+- The **LTI Passports** policy key.
 This policy key enables you to create an LTI component for the VitalSource Bookshelf e-reader.
-For more information about the **lti_passports** policy key, see :ref:`LTI Information` in :ref:`LTI Component`.
+For more information about the **LTI Passports** policy key, see :ref:`LTI Information` in :ref:`LTI Component`.

 - The Vital Souce Book ID (VBID) for your e-book.
 This is a specific code that Vital Source creates for the book when Vital Source adds the e-book to its inventory.

 To obtain this information, your course team selects a member point person (MPP) to work with Vital Source.
-Vital Source delivers the **lti_passports** policy key and VBID to the MPP.
+Vital Source delivers the **LTI Passports** policy key and VBID to the MPP.

 .. _VS Modify Advanced Settings: